elastic/apm/specs/agents/tracing-spans-service-target.md

 In order to provide compatibility with existing agent API usage, when user calls the deprecated method to set `_.resource` = `"<some-value>"`, agents MAY set `_.type` = `""` (empty string) and `_.name` = `"<some-value>"`, which replicates the behavior on APM server described below.

-### Phase 3
+### Phase 1 - server-side compatibility

-In Phase 3 the `span.service.target.{type,name}` fields are inferred on APM Server with the following algorithm and internal usage of `resource` field in apm-server can be replaced with `span.service.target.{type,name}` fields.
+In Phase 1 the `span.service.target.{type,name}` fields are inferred on APM Server with the following algorithm and internal usage of `resource` field in apm-server can be replaced with `span.service.target.{type,name}` fields.

 When this phase is implemented, the stored spans can be summarized as follows: